 What Should I Do in an Emergency or Crisis?

 Seeing a loved one in crisis, harming themselves or talking about harming themselves, including suicide, is terrifying.
-Know that directly asking them if they are thinking about ending their life will not cause them to do so.15 Being direct will help you get them the help they need faster.
+Directly asking them if they are thinking about ending their life will not cause them to follow through on their thoughts.13 Being direct will help you get them the help they need faster.

 Knowing the warning signs of suicidal ideation can help you know when to take action.
 If you or someone you know shows several of these warning signs then it is time to take action.